 In addition, dry shampoos are great for cleaning your hair and making it smell nice, but they also have a lot of other benefits.
 These shampoos, for example, can give volume to your hair, making it appear as if you just blew it dry.

-Also, they give your hair structure, which can help you create stylish hairstyles like a sloppy bun or braid.
-Dry shampoos save a lot of time as well.
+Dry shampoos also give your hair structure, which can help you create stylish hairstyles like a sloppy bun or braid.
+They save a lot of time.

 8. Hydrating Shampoo